Eben60/PackageMaker.jl/docs/src/index.md

 First, for anything exceeding a few-lines calculation, a bare script is not optimal in Julia.
 You may need multiple packages, and it is not a good thing to install them all in the same default environment.
 Furthermore, there are reasons to put everything into functions.
 As soon a you start putting your code into functions, you **should** use [`Revise.jl`](https://timholy.github.io/Revise.jl/).
 You will find these advices in literally every guide on `Julia`.

 Most manuals (including the both cited above) would explain you how to create an environment / project, before going on to creation of local packages.
-With `PackageMaker` you can actually create both projects and packages.
+With `PackageMaker` you can both create projects and packages.

-However I see actually no reasons to making it a *project*. `PackageMaker` would make a *package* for you at zero additional cost, and a *package* offers you following benefits:
+However I see actually no reasons to making it a *project*. `PackageMaker` would make a *package* for you at zero additional cost.

+#### A *package* offers you following benefits:

 - First and foremost: A function put into the package module will be under `Revise`
-    - it will be easily accessible from REPL, you can use it in any script
+    - upon `using MyPackage`, it will be easily accessible from REPL, and can be used in any script
-    - any changes to the function will be immediately reflected in the REPL.
+    - any changes to the function will be immediately reflected in the REPL or script.
 - For testing a package there are well established workflows (tick the `Tests` plugin to create and populate the `/test` folder).
 - Package is a more-or-less self-contained unit, which can be
     - used by your other scripts and packages
     - shared
     - published as a registered package.

+### Register a package: `v1.0.0` or `v0.1.0`?

+The underlying [`PkgTemplates.jl`](https://github.com/JuliaCI/PkgTemplates.jl) package, sets the default value for the version of the package being created to `v1.0.0-DEV` (which was [changed](https://github.com/JuliaCI/PkgTemplates.jl/issues/387) from `v0.1.0` a while ago).
+There has also been some discussions that it is desirable to register new packages with `1.` versions from the beginning.

+However the vast majority of new packages is still registered with `v0.1.0`.
+Ironically, `PkgTemplates.jl` itself is still on `v0.7.55`.

+The default package version number in `PackageMaker` is set to `v0.0.1`, which seems appropriate for a package without yet a single line of own code.
+As `v0.0.1` will not be accepted anyway for package registration, the package author would have to decide himself whether to change it to `v0.1` or `v1.0`.

 ### Using a package? - Star it 🙂

 `PackageMaker` allows you to add dependencies at package creation.
 If you know you need this or that dependency even before you wrote the first code line, then you probably already know this package does it`s job.
 Which IMO is a reason enough to give it a star.

-Stars on GitHub is often the only feedback the developer gets, esp. if his package "just does the job".
+Stars on GitHub is often the only feedback the developer gets, esp. if his package "just works".
 And feedback is often the only reward for an open source developer.

 Therefore: If you typed a name of some package into the "Packages to add to your project" field - think about going to the package's source page to give it a star.